Defense of Marriage Act: Enactment and role of President Clinton

+Legal impact

 The General Accounting Office issued a report in 1997 identifying "1,049 federal statutory provisions classified to the United States Code in which benefits, rights, and privileges are contingent on marital status or in which marital status is a factor".
 In updating its report in 2004, the GAO found that this number had risen to 1,138 as of December 31, 2003.
 With respect to Social Security, housing, and food stamps, the GAO found that "recognition of the marital relationship is integral to the design of the program[s]."
 The report also noted several other major program categories that were affected—veterans' benefits, including pensions and survivor benefits; taxes on income, estates, gifts, and property sales; and benefits due federal employees, both civilian and military—and identified specifics such as the rights of the surviving spouse of a creator of copyrighted work and the financial disclosure requirements of spouses of Congress members and certain officers of the federal government.
 Education loan programs and agriculture price support and loan programs also implicate spouses.
 Financial aid to "family farms" for example, is restricted to those in which "a majority interest is held by individuals related by marriage or blood."

 Because the federal Employee Retirement Income Security Act (ERISA) controls most employee benefits provided by private employers, DOMA removed some tax breaks for employers and employees in the private sector when it comes to health care, pension, and disability benefits to same-sex spouses on an equal footing with opposite-sex spouses.
 ERISA does not affect employees of state and local government or churches, nor does it extend to such benefits as employee leave and vacation.

 Under DOMA, persons in same-sex marriages were not considered married for immigration purposes.
 U.S. citizens and permanent residents in same-sex marriages could not petition for their spouses, nor could they be accompanied by their spouses into the U.S. on the basis of a family or employment-based visa.
 A non-citizen in such a marriage could not use it as the basis for obtaining a waiver or relief from removal from the U.S.

 Following the end of the U.S. military's ban on service by open gays and lesbians, "Don't ask, don't tell," in September 2011, Admiral Mike Mullen, Chairman of the Joint Chiefs of Staff, noted that DOMA limited the military's ability to extend the same benefits to military personnel in same-sex marriages as their peers in opposite-sex marriages received, notably health benefits.
 Same-sex spouses of military personnel were denied the same access to military bases, legal counseling, and housing allowances provided to different-sex spouses.